-Ready to Serve Charge: The Ready to Serve Charge is comprised of two components: the Account Maintenance Fee (AMP) and the Infrastructure Investment Fee (IIF).
+Ready to Serve Charge: The Ready to Serve Charge is comprised of two components: the Account Maintenance Fee (AMF) and the Infrastructure Investment Fee (IIF).
 The AMF is a fixed fee that recovers the costs associated with the expenses and overhead of maintaining and servicing each account.
 The IIF is a fixed fee that funds the debt service associated with the Commission's water and sewer pipe reconstruction program in the approved Capital Improvements Program.
-Both fees will remain fixed until FY20.
+Both fees will remain fixed until fiscal year 2020.

-Front Foot Benefit Charge: The Commission assesses, on certain property benefiting from water mains or sewers, front foot benefit charges in amounts sufficient to pay debt service on said bonds as such debt service becomes due.
+Front Foot Benefit Charge: The Commission assesses, on certain property benefiting from water mains or sewers, front foot benefit charges in amounts sufficient to pay debt service on general construction bonds and notes of the District as such debt service becomes due (including that portion of the Bonds allocable to general construction projects).
 The front foot benefit charges are payable in annual installments during the term of the respective bonds issued for the particular improvements.
 Proceeds of such front foot benefit charges are applied to the payment of the principal of and the interest on the general construction bonds of the District.

 The assessment of front foot benefit charges normally begins the calendar year (January 1 through December 31) following the completion of or actual connection to the newly constructed water and/or sewer lines.
-Once construction is completed, those property owners directly benefitting from the newly constructed water and/or sewer mains receive in writing a "Notice of Benefit Assessment".
+Once construction is completed, those property owners directly benefitting from the newly constructed water and/or sewer mains receive in writing a "Notice of Benefit Assessment."
 This notice is accompanied by a letter which includes the property's classification, footage, rate(s), and amount of the proposed front foot benefit charges.

 In regards to customer appeal rights, after owners are notified in writing of their assessments, customers are requested to contact the Property Assessment staff with any questions or concerns they may have about the proposed assessments.
 Also, the customer may elect to be represented at the informal hearing.
-Following the informal hearing, the customer is provided a written decision by the commission with whom he/she met, and the customer is informed of his/her right to additionally appeal the Commissioner's decision to the full Commission.
+Following the informal hearing, the customer is provided a written decision by the Commissioner with whom he/she met, and the customer is informed of his/her right to additionally appeal the Commissioner's decision to the full Commission.
 Hearings with the full Commission are held in accordance with the State's Administrative Procedures Act.